ctracey/lp_code/README.md

 This gem is executable.
 It reads in a XML file with destination content and another XML file with destination taxonomy definition.
+It groups destinations into batches and spawns a new process to handle each batch to increase performance.
+The number of batches in configurable.
+See Help
 It saves all generated files to ./output directory

 run this command to learn more